oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/demos.md

 ## Submission Method

-Proposals for hands-on demonstrations will be submitted electronically via our PrecisionConference system.
-Select the "Haptics Symposium" Society, "Haptics 2020" Conference, and "Haptics 2020 Demonstrations" Track.
+Proposals for hands-on demonstrations will be submitted electronically via our submission system at a link that will be provided here.

 Each submission will include the following items: